zengxi-hada/HIVID2-older_version/README.md

 ### 1st step: create a sample list

 Manually create a file named total.sample.list(total sample list) should be step1/sample.list.
-Note that the path in the total.sample.list should be absolute full path and the word in the first four columns should be the same.
+Note that the path in the total.sample.list should be absolute full path and the first four columns should preferably be the same.
 Below is an example of total.sample.list:

 Sample  FC  Lane  Libray  read_length library_size
 SRR12345  SRR12345  SRR12345  SRR12345  110;110 170 /absolute_path/5.fq1.gz /absolute_path/5.fq2.gz